Meowcolm024/FGO-One/README.md

 # FGO Script

-Redesigning the whole script and improve the algorithm.s
+Redesigning the whole script and improve the algorithm.